 Many clients care more about providing for their family than taking care of themselves.
 They know that the day will come when they can no longer manage their financial matters due to illness or death.
 They want your help to provide for a smooth transition for their family by making sure the proper documents are in place, and their financial lives are in order.

 How well do you meet these client expectations?
 Are these topics included in your conversations, so they recognize and appreciate what you provide for them?
-Make time to consider each expectation and jot down some notes about next steps you will take to ensure that your client experience matches (or exceeds) your clients’ expectations.
-You might even share these seven expectations with your clients and ask them which ones they think are most important.
+Make time to consider each component and jot down some notes about the next steps you will take to ensure that your client experience matches (or exceeds) your clients’ needs.